zcky1990/cv-generator/README.md

 # CV Builder - Professional Resume Builder

 A modern, web-based CV builder that generates professional PDF resumes with multiple beautiful templates.
-No LaTeX knowledge required - just fill in the form and download Your CV Preview as a PDF!
+Just fill in the form and download Your CV Preview as a PDF!

 ## Features